 Month 3, Day 13, Saturday 1:50 a.m.

-Siobhan’s warding medallion had activated several times, helping to protect her against a couple of attack spells and even some shrapnel pieces, and its unpleasant cold against the skin of her chest was a constant reminder of the danger she had stepped into.
-After believing that they’d killed Oliver, she’d been vengeful, and recklessly joined in attacking the enemy along with the guards on the roof around her.
+Siobhan’s warding medallion had activated several times, helping to protect her against multiple attack spells and even some shrapnel, and its unpleasant cold against the skin of her chest was a constant reminder of the danger she had stepped into.
+Believing that they’d killed Oliver, she’d been vengeful and had recklessly joined in attacking the enemy along with the guards on the roof around her.

-She was running low on stunning spells and battle philtres.
 ‘I should probably go back down and assist Healer Nidson.
-I saw a lot of injured men and women,’ she thought, but was distracted by an alarming sight.
+I saw a lot of injured men and women,’ she thought.
+She was running low on stunning spells and battle philtres, anyway.
+Before she could retreat into the safety of the building, however, she was distracted by an alarming sight.

-At the back of the reinforcements, near the bridge behind the sea turtle, an old man that looked half-desiccated, with thin, mottled skin that clung tightly to his bones was crouched on the ground, setting up a spell array of wrought iron with a diameter taller than him.
+At the rear of the enemy reinforcements, near the bridge behind the sea turtle, an old man who looked half-desiccated, with thin, mottled skin that clung tightly to his bones, was crouched on the ground beside a chest of supplies, setting up a spell array of wrought iron with a diameter wider than he was tall.
 She’d heard that soldiers sometimes used huge metal war arrays with modular pieces for powerful attacks.